Rei-SwitchBot/faq/en-us/Video Doorbell.md

 3. For full control, open the SwitchBot app, select your Video Doorbell, tap "Features" at the bottom, then choose "Lock or Unlock" to secure or open your door.

+---
+### Will My Echo Pop Ring When Someone Presses the Doorbell?

+Yes, when someone presses your doorbell, your linked Amazon Echo Pop will play the doorbell chime to alert you.
+Please note that speakers like Echo Pop or Dot only function as chime devices.
+They do not support two-way audio or video display.
+For features, including video display and conversation capability, please use an Echo Show.